I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 I was put on testosterone replacement therapy (TRT) for almost one year to get my levels back to normal.
 And over that time, I saw a huge increase in my mental sharpness.
 I’m now off TRT and my testosterone remains at optimal levels because of my healthy lifestyle.

-I recommend a Male Hormone Imbalance Test through True Health Labs, and then consider TRT if necessary, especially when you’re older.
+I recommend getting your levels checked and then consider TRT if necessary, especially when you’re older.

 I will also discuss how to increase testosterone naturally in an upcoming article.